Data Processing

 Segment collects events from web and mobile apps and provides a platform to collect, process, and interpret customer data.
 Segment provides the tools to analyze large amounts of data and build customer profiles by matching activity from a variety of sources.

-Mighty Digital is certified to be partnered with both mParticle and Segment.
+Mighty Digital is certified solutions partner of Hightouch, Segment and mParticle.
 An experienced team is ready to work with you to fully understand your business and the nature of your customers to ensure you choose the right customer data platform.

-The key to implementing an effective CDP that will add value to and help grow your business is understanding what kind of customer data you will be collecting, as well as what information you wish to derive from it – both now and in the future.
+The key to implementing an effective CDP that will add value to and help grow your business is understanding what kind of customer data you will be collecting, and what information you wish to derive from it – both now and in the future.

 By ensuring the right CDP solution is chosen, data collected now can remain useful long-term, and allow you to build an accurate profile of your users both collectively and as individuals.